 I’m exercising every single day for the last year.

 I no longer drink alcohol and sodas.
-I drink water and coffee.
+I drink only water and coffee (without milk) and I feel a lot better.

 Not so good: